CS341W-Admin/drive-thru/README.md

         reject("Failed to make your meal!")
       )
 ```
-3. Fetch API response handling:
+4. Fetch API response handling:
    1. A successful response from the kitchen will include the image URL(s) to display on your HTML page.
-   2. An unsuccessful response from the kitchen will be a status of 2 and a message to display to the customer.
+   2. An unsuccessful response from the kitchen will be a status of 2 and a failure message for display to the customer.
-4. Link together your promises so that their execution relies on the success of the previous promise.
+5. Once all your promises are ready, then link them together so that their execution relies on the success of the previous promise.
 Example:
 ```
 takeOrder()
   .then((data) => {